ihonliu/ResXKeyCodeGenerator/README.md

 * Build time for .resources -> satellite dll can be quite slow (~150msec per file)
 * Linker optimization doesn't work, since it cannot know which resources are referenced

-Benefits of using `VocaDB` code generation:
+Benefits of using `Catglobe` code generation:

 * All languages are placed in the main dll, no more satellite dlls
 * Lookup speed is ~600% faster (5ns vs 33ns)